maj323-nau/CS312-Projects/Mini-Project-1/README.md

 - delete a post from a form submission

 The important detail is that the server is rendering EJS templates into HTML pages, not sending raw JSON responses back to the browser.

+## Challenges Faced

+For my initial challenges a lot of what I struggled with was the conceptual.
+How does Node relate to Express?
+Where does EJS factor into dynamic HTML generation?
+How does HTTP work with routing in Express?
+It turns out the logic for the code was relatively simple to understand a lot of challenges came from looking up the syntax for what I wanted to do in the code.
+Some late stage struggles was my pacing of time, I wish I allocated more resources to this project I wasn't able to make a very "pretty" app, and although functionally working I could see a lot of fun to be had expanding on some of the features.